-As of December 31, 2021 the legal reserve amounted to \notin 25,928 (2020: \notin (4,365)) and relate to unrealized currency translation losses.
+As of December 31, 2022 the legal reserve amounted to €43,290 (2021: €25,928) and relate to unrealized currency translation losses.
 Pursuant to Dutch law, limitations exist relating to the distribution of shareholder's equity for the entire amount of legal reserve.
 By their nature, unrealized losses relating to the currency translation differences reduce shareholders' equity and thereby distributable amounts.

-Appropriation of the result of 2020
+Appropriation of the result of 2021

-The result for year 2020 has been transferred to accumulated losses.
+The result for year 2021 has been transferred to accumulated losses.

-Difference in equity and profit/loss between the company and consolidated financial statements
+Difference in equity and loss between the company and consolidated financial statements

-There is no difference between equity according to the Company balance sheet and equity according to the consolidated balance sheet of as well as the result according to the Company income statement and result according to the consolidated income statement for the year ended December 31, 2021 and 2020.
+There is no difference between equity according to the company balance sheet and equity according to the consolidated balance sheet as well as the result according to the Company income statement and result according to the consolidated income statement for the year ended December 31, 2022 and 2021.